Table of Contents[Hide][Show]

-Just south from bustling San Francisco is serene Rockaway Beach.
+A few miles north of Half Moon Bay is serene Rockaway Beach in Pacifica Beach, also a small town.
 Things to do include hiking on coastal trails, and fishing.
 Pacifica Pier is the only place in the Bay Area where you can crab for free.
 Eateries are located nearby across the highway.

 Tomales Bay State Park